stacks-network/stacks-core/blockstack_cli_0.14.1/README.md

 <a name="configuration"/>
 ## Configuration

 OpenDig comes with pre-configured default servers 8.8.8.8 (public DNS server by Google) and 162.243.253.65, 107.170.167.141 (public ONS server by OneName).
-We *strongly* recommend using a local config file, and using servers of your own choice:
+We *strongly* recommend using a local config file, and using your own servers.
+Instructions for setting up your own server can be found [here](https://github.com/opennamesystem/ons-server/blob/master/doc/build-debian.md).

 ```
 $ touch ~/.opendig